-Affiliated with the Church of God, the camp facility was built over 50 years ago by ministry-minded people who understood the powerful life-change that takes place when people step away from busyness and distraction and into communion with God’s creation.
+Affiliated with the Church of God, the camp facility was built in the 1950s by ministry-minded people who understood the powerful life-change that takes place when people step away from busyness and distraction and into communion with God’s creation.

 Camp Challenge is a multipurpose facility that accommodates retreats for all types of Christian groups.
 However, the camp’s main goal is to create summer camping adventures for grades 1-12 to have fun, discover nature and experience God’s Love.

 Camp Challenge has a rich history of creating fun and inspiring camping experiences for hundreds of youth.
 Here are some of the highlights along the way:

 First youth camp held at Spring Mill Park (the second of its kind in the Church of God)